LTUC/amman-dotnet-401d2/Curriculum/Class06/Resources/Interfaces.md

 ## Why use an interface?

 Interfaces are traditionally used on more than one class, or better yet, have the ability to be used on more than one class.
-Interfaces tell a class what it can do, versus inheriteance, which tells a class what it has.
+Interfaces tell a class what it can do, versus inheritance, which tells a class what it has.

-Traditionally, you use interfaces to allow functionality on a class on external compents that depend on the methods being called within the interface.
+Traditionally, you use interfaces to allow functionality on a class on external components that depend on the methods being called within the interface.

-Most commonly, in the development world, when working across teams, your team will recieve an interface that must be implemented in your code.
+Most commonly, in the development world, when working across teams, your team will receive an interface that must be implemented in your code.
 The interface defines what exactly this other team is expecting, and it is your job to define the functionality for each of those methods and properties.

 1. why do you need them?